Have you ever wondered… can you eat coffee grounds?

 Coffee Grounds Contain More Concentrated Caffeine

-We drink coffee because of that burst of energy that the caffeine provides us with first thing in the morning.
+We drink coffee because of that burst of energy that caffeine provides us with first thing in the morning.
 As the coffee grounds are brewed into a beverage, the caffeine is transferred from the grounds into the water.

-It goes without saying that eating the coffee grounds directly allows us to access a higher concentration of caffeine quickly and easily, which can help us to feel this energy burst quicker and more efficiently.
+It goes without saying that eating coffee grounds directly allows us to access a higher concentration of caffeine quickly and easily, which can help us to feel this energy burst quicker and more efficiently.

 While this may sound great, it’s important to understand what this level of overstimulation can cause.
 If you are prone to feeling jittery when you have too much coffee, then eating the grounds will likely amplify that effect.

 In addition, the laxative effect that coffee can have will be even stronger when you eat the grounds.
 It is for these reasons that experts recommend that you consume coffee this way in moderation.